-It is difficult to trace a symbol of Italians that is lighter and more universal than pasta.
-However, it has not always been treated properly.
-From the appellations of “macaroni” and “spaghetti-eaters” trimmed to our emigrants, to the futurist commandment of Filippo Tommaso Marinetti, who advocated nothing less than “the abolition of pastasciutta, an absurd Italian gastronomic religion”, symbol of a “heavy” tradition and a specific image of a lazy and indolent Italy, in other words “passatista” (who lives in the past), the complete opposite of Futurist dynamism, according to which “badly or grossly fed men have achieved great things in the past”.
+It’s challenging to find a more emblematic and universally beloved symbol of Italian culture than pasta.
+Yet, pasta hasn’t always received the respect it deserves.
+From derogatory terms like “macaroni” and “spaghetti-eaters” aimed at our emigrants to Filippo Tommaso Marinetti’s Futurist decree advocating nothing less than “the abolition of pastasciutta, an absurd Italian gastronomic religion,” labeling it a symbol of a “heavy” tradition and an image of a sluggish and indolent Italy, in other words, a “passatista” living in the past.
+This was in stark contrast to the Futurist belief that “men who are poorly or coarsely fed have achieved great things in the past.”

-To find something more similar to our pasta it is necessary to fly to the end of 1154, when the Arab geographer Edrisi described “a food of flour in the form of threads”, called “triyah” (from the Arabic “itrija”), which was made in Trabia (Palermo) and exported in barrels throughout the peninsula.
+To find something resembling our modern pasta, one must journey to the end of 1154 when the Arab geographer Edrisi described a food made of flour in the form of threads called “triyah” (derived from the Arabic “itrija”).
+This pasta was made in Trabia, near Palermo in Sicily, and it was exported in barrels across the Italian peninsula.